5 Simulation Control

 For NumericOutputProbe, one may use the constructor

-NumericOutputProbe (ModelComponent c, String propPath, String filePath, double sample);
+NumericOutputProbe (ModelComponent c, String propPath, String filePath, double interval);

 which creates a NumericOutputProbe, binds it to the property propPath located relative to c, and then attaches it to the file indicated by filePath.
-The argument sample indicates the sample time associated with the probe, in seconds; a value of 0.01 means that data will be added to the probe every 0.01 seconds.
-If sample is specified as -1, then the sample time will default to the maximum step size associated with the root model.
+The argument interval indicates the update interval associated with the probe, in seconds; a value of 0.01 means that data will be added to the probe every 0.01 seconds.
+If interval is specified as -1, then the update interval will default to the simulation step size.
+This interval can also be accessed after the probe is created using

 NumericOutputProbe (

-ModelComponent c, String propPaths[], String filePath, double sample);
+ModelComponent c, String propPaths[], String filePath, double interval);

 As the simulation proceeds, an output probe will accumulate data, but this data will not be saved to any attached file until the probe’s save() method is called.
 This can be requested in the GUI for all probes by clicking on the Save button in the timeline toolbar, or for specific probes by selecting them in the navigation panel (or the timeline) and then choosing Save data in the right-click context menu.